Williej926/IntroToProgramming/_build/html/_sources/about.md

 # About Me

+My name is Willie and I am a third year Computer Science major at UC Irvine.
+Growing up in Silicon Valley, I was surrounded by technology during my childhood.
+I really enjoyed the introductory classes I took in high school.
+However, I really fell in love with programming once I started making projects on my own outside of school.
+What I love about programming is how it is a tool for me to create things that help me and the people around me.

+## Teaching Philosophy

+Throughout my years as both a teacher and a student, I have come to understand that the hands-on approach to learning programming is the best method of learning.
+Memorization and reciation is something that simply does not help with programming.
+I *highly* encourage students to take risks and explore their curiosity through experimentation and problem-solving.
+Writing and experimenting with their own code is the best way for a student to learn the ins and outs of a programming language.
+Teaching students how to learn will be a focal point of this course.
+This is because once a student has a basic understanding, they can easily branch out and learn other topics that interest them such as web scraping, app development, and front-end development.

+Due to the hands-on nature of programming, I have chosen not to test students with exams.
+I believe that students learn best when playing around with code and learning from their mistakes.
+Additionally, the one on one aspect of the course allows me to facilitate a student's learning and encourage them to make these mistakes.
+Additionally, I have planned for students to make a personal project towards the end of the course.
+This will be an opportunity for students to branch out of their comfort zone and make a project on their own.
+I want to give students the chance to combine programming with their other interests.

+## Experience

 <!-- Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or
 in regular markdown files (`.md`), you'll write in the same flavor of markdown called **MyST Markdown**.